siso/pyraxshell/README.md

 If ```OS_PASSWORD``` is ```USE_KEYRING``` then keychain authentication is used, otherwise right-value is used.

+One account can be 'default' by specifying 'default = True'.

 ### Credentials file
 Create ```~/.pyrax.cfg``` file with your credentials: